-The second category of software application tasks comprised larger communication tasks that are completed using "live" software applications from the Microsoft Office 2003 suite, such as Word, Excel and PowerPoint as well as some adapted graphics and multimedia applications.
+The second category of software application tasks comprised larger communication tasks that are completed using "live" software applications such as: word processing, presentation software and spreadsheets; simple web-based databases and survey design software; and some adapted graphics and multimedia applications.
 Unlike the discrete skills tasks, the live tasks avail students of the full set of real-time feedback and functionality (including the Help function) of the live software applications.
 When completing the integrated tasks, students typically need to select, assimilate and synthesise the information they have been working with in the lead-up tasks and reframe the information to fulfil a specified communicative purpose.
 The audience and software related communicative context are specified to the students as part of the communicative purpose of each large task.
 Students spent between 40 per cent and 50 per cent of the time allocated for each module on the large task.
 The information products (such as documents, spreadsheets, presentations or graphics/multimedia files) were saved as complete files and scored by trained markers using criterion based scoring rubrics.